Budget-Friendly NYC: The 11 Best Cheap Neighborhoods (2026)

 2. Morningside Heights

 But hold on, don’t count it out just yet!
 Living near campus and sharing the rent with one or two roommates can significantly slash your expenses.
-With platforms like Diggz, you can find rooms rentals in Morningside Heights for approximately $596.
+With platforms like Diggz, you can find rooms rentals in Morningside Heights at a median of about $1,300.
+Morningside Heights ranks 26th of 135 New York neighborhoods for search demand, so competition stays steady – the Columbia calendar keeps rooms moving year-round.

 Now, let’s talk about the real draw of Morningside Heights: its vibrant student community.
 While you don’t need a university pass to live here, you’ll be surrounded by Ivy League scholars from Columbia University and Barnard College, as well as students from the Manhattan School of Music, New York Theological Seminary, and Bank Street College of Education.
 The International House on Riverside Drive and 122nd Street also offer student dormitories for those attending nearby colleges.